thebrentley/wildicecreamery/README.md

 You can use docker-compose to pull and run the postgres db by running `docker-compose up -d`
+Connect to it remotely, and create a new db called wildicecreamery.
+Note the user/password in the docker-compose.yml for connection.
+When the app starts, it will create all the tables.

 ### Seed db with products (optional)